anniehedgpeth/anniehedgpeth.github.io/_posts/2018-09-23-azure-managed-images.md

 Failed to complete #create action: [{"error"=>{"code"=>"BadRequest", "message"=>"Image sharing not supported for subscription."}}] on windows-vm-azure
 ```

-You can run this to enable the image sharing:
+Right now the UserImageSharing feature is only in *PRIVATE PREVIEW*.
+If you want to use that, you can run this to enable the image sharing:

 ```POWERSHELL
 Register-AzureRmProviderFeature -ProviderNamespace Microsoft.Compute -FeatureName "UserImageSharing"